-- Provides financial assistance to households with low income to buy food.
+- Supplemental Nutrition Assistance Program (SNAP) provides financial assistance to households with low income to buy food.

 - Benefits are provided through the Electronic Benefits Transfer (EBT) debit card that can be used at any retail store or food vendor authorized by the USDA.